-- 2.6.3.1 Experience - 2.6.3.1.1 The applicant shall have completed not less than 1 500 hours of flight time as a pilot of aeroplanes.
+2.6.3.1.1 The applicant shall have completed not less than 1 500 hours of flight time as a pilot of aeroplanes.
 CAAM will determine whether experience as a pilot under instruction in a FSTD is acceptable as part of the total flight time of 1 500 hours.
-Credit for such experience shall be limited to a maximum of 100
+Credit for such experience shall be limited to a maximum of 100 hours, of which not more than 25 hours shall have been acquired in a flight procedure trainer or a basic instrument flight trainer.

-- 2.6.3.1.1.1 The applicant shall have completed in aeroplanes not less than: - a) 500 hours as pilot-in-command under supervision or 250 hours, either as pilot-in-command, or made up by not less than 70 hours as pilot-in-command and the necessary additional flight time as pilot-incommand under supervision; - 200 hours of cross-country flight time, of which not less than 100 hours shall be as pilot-in-command or as pilot-in-command under supervision; - c) 75 hours of instrument time, of which not more than 30 hours may be instrument ground time; and - d) 100 hours of night flight as pilot-in-command or as co-pilot - e) 500 hours in multi-crew operation on aeroplanes - 2.6.3.1.2 When the applicant has flight time as a pilot of aircraft in other categories, the flight time shall be credited for helicopters, 50% of all the flight time requirements of 2.6.3.1.1.1 - 2.6.3.1.3 Prerequisites.
+2.6.3.1.1.1 The applicant shall have completed in aeroplanes not less than:

+- a) 500 hours as pilot-in-command under supervision or 250 hours, either as pilot-in-command, or made up by not less than 70 hours as pilot-in-command and the necessary additional flight time as pilot-incommand under supervision; - b) 200 hours of cross-country flight time, of which not less than 100 hours shall be as pilot-in-command or as pilot-in-command under supervision; - c) 75 hours of instrument time, of which not more than 30 hours may be instrument ground time; and - d) 100 hours of night flight as pilot-in-command or as co-pilot - e) 500 hours in multi-crew operation on aeroplanes - 2.6.3.1.2 When the applicant has flight time as a pilot of aircraft in other categories, the flight time shall be credited for helicopters, 50% of all the flight time requirements of 2.6.3.1.1.1 - 2.6.3.1.3 Prerequisites.
 Applicants for an ATPL shall hold: - a) an MPL; or - b) a CPL and a multi-engine IR for aeroplanes.
-In this case, the applicant shall also have received instruction in MCC. - 2.6.3.2 Flight instruction
+In this case, the applicant shall also have received instruction in MCC.